What is FARMpreneurs?

 What is the Strategic Sprint?

-FARMpreneurs hosts a week-long, in-person executive education boot camp for climate-smart farmers, along with ongoing continuing education and community-building activities.
+FARMpreneurs hosts a week-long, in-person executive education boot camp for community based farmers, along with ongoing continuing education and community-building activities.
 We guide participants through a demanding and innovative curriculum developed from decades of experience designing and delivering food systems entrepreneurship courses in leading MBA programs.

 When she arrived at the program, she just purchased land of her own after 8 years of farming on 6 separate leased plots.
 She arrived with a big vision to create local jobs, build a resilient food hub, and grow healthy food for her community in the Chesapeake Bay.